Skip to main content

 “Enrico Beltramini has succeded in introducing readers not only to the

-contours of Indian Christian theology, but also to its breadth, length, depth, and height.
+contours of Indian Christian theology, but also to its breadth, length, depth, and height."

 Jacop Parappally, chief editor Journal of Indian Theology, former president